The Seniors' Advisory Council

 - consists of people who have experience in voluntary work with senior citizens

 - is elected in the form of a delegate election.
-All clubs, associations and groups in Bocholt that are active in local senior citizens' work nominate people for the delegates' assembly.
+All clubs, associations and groups in Bocholt active in local senior citizens' work nominate people for the delegates' assembly.
 This then elects the members of the Seniors' Advisory Council from among its members.

 - is elected for five years, the term of office is linked to the term of office of the city council.